coreemu/core/docs/gui.md

 wireless nodes that are farther than the range pixels apart are not linked.
 During Execute mode, users may move wireless nodes around by clicking and dragging them, and wireless links will be dynamically made or broken.

-The **EMANE Nodes** leverage available EMANE models to use for wireless networking.
-See the [EMANE](emane.md) chapter for details on using EMANE.

 ### Mobility Scripting